Markusgp/Untangle/README.md

 If you have already done an analysis on the project, and you wish to see the same data, you do not need to run the whole analysis again.

-If you ran the application locally, you can simply use the `npm start` command and the application with the previous data should be displayed.
+If you ran the application locally, you can simply use the `npm start` command and Untangle with the previous data should become available at `localhost:3000`.

-If you ran the application in docker, you need to run `docker exec untangled /bin/bash -c "cd react-app; npm start"`
+If you ran the application in docker, you need to run `docker exec untangled /bin/bash -c "cd react-app; npm start"` and Untangle should become available at `localhost:8080`.

 </details>